Routing table

 Key takeaways

-- No model wins everything.
-Coding, reasoning, multimodal, computer use, and cost-efficiency are each led by different models in May 2026.
+1. Routing beats ranking.
+Coding, reasoning, multimodal, computer use, agentic loops, and cost-efficiency are each led by different models as of June 13, 2026.
+Route the job; don't crown a winner.

 How to read this guide: confidence tags